zenaro147/pokecrystal-mobile-ptbr/README.md

 ## To-Do

-- Make sure NEWS can be downloaded
-- Make sure Battle Tower functionality works.
+- Make CARD TRADE via IR function.
+(Appears to be an issue with it using old JP player name length)

 ## Contributors